Dual-Balancing for Multi-Task Learning: Introduction

-In this paper, we propose a Scale-Invariant Multi-Task Learning (\textbf{SI-MTL}) method to alleviate the task-balancing problem from both loss and gradient perspectives.
-Firstly, we perform a logarithm transformation on all task losses to ensure scale-invariant at the loss level, which is non-parametric and can recover the optimal transformation in IMTL-L \cite{liu2021imtl}.
-Secondly, we normalize all task gradients to the same magnitude as the maximum gradient norm, which is training-free and guarantees all gradients are scale-invariant compared with GradNorm \cite{chen2018gradnorm}.
-We empirically find that the magnitude of normalized gradients plays an important role in performance and the maximum-norm strategy performs the best, thus it is adopted.
-This method, termed \textbf{SI-G}, when combined with the logarithm transformation, forms the proposed SI-MTL.
-We perform extensive experiments on several benchmark datasets and the results consistently demonstrate SI-G is effective and SI-MTL achieves state-of-the-art performance.
+To mitigate the task balancing problem, in this paper, we consider simultaneously balancing both the loss scales (at the loss level) and gradient magnitudes (at the gradient level).
+Since the loss scales/gradient magnitudes among tasks can be different, those with large values can dominate the update direction of the model, causing unsatisfactory performance on some other tasks \cite{standley2020tasks, liu2021imtl}.
+Therefore, we propose a simple yet effective Dual-Balancing Multi-Task Learning (\textbf{DB-MTL}) method that consists of both loss-scale and gradient-magnitude balancing.
+First, we perform a logarithm transformation on each task loss to make all task losses have a similar scale.
+This is non-parametric and can recover the loss transformation in IMTL-L \cite{liu2021imtl}.
+We find that the logarithm transformation also benefits existing gradient balancing methods.
+Second, we normalize all task gradients to the same magnitude as the maximum gradient norm.
+This is training-free and guarantees all gradients' magnitude are the same compared with GradNorm \cite{chen2018gradnorm}.
+Empirically, we find that the magnitude of normalized gradients plays an important role in performance, and setting it as the maximum gradient norm among tasks performs the best.
+Extensive experiments are performed on a number of benchmark datasets.
+Results demonstrate that DB-MTL consistently outperforms the current state-of-the-art.

-Our contributions are summarized as follows: \begin{itemize} \item We propose the SI-MTL method, a scale-invariant approach to alleviate the task-balancing problem, consisting of a logarithm transformation and a gradient balancing method SI-G; \item We conduct extensive experiments to demonstrate that SI-MTL achieves state-of-the-art performance on several benchmark datasets; \item Experimental results show that the logarithm transformation is beneficial to existing gradient balancing methods and SI-G is an effective gradient balancing method. \end{itemize}